What is informal communication?

 The grapevine isn’t something that can be controlled by the board or the senior management team.
 News can spread very quickly and employees will often take it at face value, believing it to be true.
 Staff may prefer to believe the gossip rather than the official communications from management.
 They may not deem the official versions to be quite the full truth, or may think they are only being told what the directors want the staff to hear.

-Of course, when the rumour mill really starts to get into gear, the message itself may change as it passes from person to person.
-Just as in a game of Chinese whispers, the meaning of the message may become quite distorted.
+Of course, when the rumour mill really starts to get into gear, the message itself may change or become distorted as it passes from person to person.
 More than just speculation and gossip, the message being passed on can actually turn into outright untruths and false rumours, fuelling anxiety and creating tension or conflict.

 How to shut down false rumours